-A 0.1- $\mu$ F ceramic capacitor must be connected between the BOOT and SW pins for proper operation.
-A ceramic capacitor with X5R or better grade dielectric is recommended.
-The capacitor must have a 10-V or higher voltage rating.
+A 0.1- $\mu F$ ceramic capacitor must be connected between the BOOT and SW pins.
+TI recommends a ceramic capacitor with X5R or better grade dielectric.
+The capacitor must have a 10 V or higher voltage rating.

 8.2.1.2.9 Undervoltage Lockout Set Point